 1. What is the current advice around weddings?
 Are they still allowed to go ahead?

-As the situation is constantly changing, it’s best to keep an eye on Boris Johnson’s daily televised statements.
+As the situation is constantly changing, it’s best to keep an eye on the government’s daily televised statements.
 Elderly people over the age of 70 and vulnerable or health compromised individuals are being strongly advised to self-isolate and so you may want to consider how you would feel hosting your wedding without them.
 If you’re happy to go ahead and follow our tips on how to include them, you can always throw another celebration later on.
 If it’s super important to you to have those guests present, then it’s probably best to think about postponing until later in the year when lockdown and social distancing rules are most likely to be lifted.

 2. If we have to postpone our wedding, where do we stand with our venue and suppliers?
 Can we choose a new date and will we be charged?
 How flexible will venues and suppliers be?